 In 2018 we will host four discretely different CONNECTING DOTS series:

 - 4 consecutive Saturdays, March 3rd – March 24, 2018, 1-4:15 pm: CONNECTING DOTS: The Enchanted Series – ALL NEW!
 A myriad of mental health conditions, beautifully depicted in animated film.
-This 4-part series is worth 12 live-in-person NY SED approved CEs for SWs, MHCs, MFTs and LPs.
-Brochure with details can be found on our REGISTER FOR EVENTS & SEMINARS button.
+This 4-part series is worth 12 live-in-person NY SED approved CEs for SWs, MHCs, MFTs, LPs and CATs.
 Cost: $250 for the 4-part series.
-Note: This series is currently FULL – if interested, please contact us to be placed on the Wait List.
+This series was completely full and will be repeated in 2019.

 - 5 consecutive Saturdays, June 2 – 30, 2018: CONNECTING DOTS: womb to tomb.
-Explore mental health conditions through the developmental stages, in film, from neurodevelopmental through neurocognitive.
-This 5-part series is worth 15 live-in-person NY SED approved CEs for SWs, MHCs, MFTs and LPs.
+Explore mental health conditions through the developmental stages, in film, from neurodevelopmental through neurocognitive decline.
+This 5-part series is worth 15 live-in-person NY SED approved CEs for SWs, MHCs, MFTs, LPs and CATs.
 REGISTRATION IS OPEN.
 Cost: $300 for the 5-part series.
 For series brochure: press HERE.

 - 4 consecutive Saturdays, July 28 – August 18, 2018: CONNECTING DOTS TOO: focus on children, adolescents & families.
 Mental illnesses express themselves differently in children and adolescents.
 Many individuals who develop a diagnosis in adulthood expressed warning signs in childhood.
-This 4-part film series is worth 12 live-in-person NY SED approved CEs for SWs, MHCs, MFTs and LPs.
+This 4-part film series is worth 12 live-in-person NY SED approved CEs for SWs, MHCs, MFTs, LPs and CATs.
 Cost: $250 for the 4-part series.
-Contact us if you’re interested in early registration at: firstname.lastname@example.org.
+Contact us if you’re interested in early registration at: email@example.com.
 For series brochure: press HERE.

 - 4 consecutive Saturdays, October 13 – November 3rd, 2018: CONNECTING DOTS: the global series.
 ALL NEW!
 This series provides a tour of mental health care challenges around the world.
-This 4-part film series is worth 12 live-in-person NY SED approved CEs for SWs, MHCs, MFTs and LPs.
+This 4-part film series is worth 12 live-in-person NY SED approved CEs for SWs, MHCs, MFTs, LPs and CATs.
 Cost: $250 for the 4-part series.
-Contact us if you’re interested in early registration at: email@example.com.
+Contact us if you’re interested in early registration at: firstname.lastname@example.org.
 Series brochure coming soon.